 No, DBS checks are not required for all of our projects.
 However, they are essential for projects working with children or vulnerable adults, including all schools projects.
-If you're unsure whether you need to complete a DBS check, e-mail email@example.com stating your name, university number and the project(s) you are interested in.
+You can filter projects that require a DBS in our browse opportunities page.
+If you're still unsure whether you need to complete a DBS check, e-mail email@example.com stating your name, university number and the project(s) you are interested in.
 We have a full and comprehensive guide to DBS checks here.

 A ‘Certificate of Good Conduct’ (CoGC) is a general term given to the check of police records in a volunteer’s home country, or the country in which they have resided.
 Each country has a different process for checking police records, and different countries will often refer to the checking process with a different name.
 For example, in some countries, this is referred to as a 'Certificate of No Criminal Conviction'.

 Do I need a certificate of good conduct?

 Volunteers who have not been permanently resident in the UK for the last 5 years must supply a ‘Certificate of Good Conduct’ issued by the country or countries in which they have lived during that time.
 Although a Certificate of Good Conduct is compulsory for education projects, not all volunteering projects require you to have one.
 Visit the Certificate of Good Conduct page for more information.

 How do I get a certificate of good conduct?